hikeventures/hikeventures.github.io/_posts/articles/products/2017-01-23-garmin-suunto.markdown

 <script src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=cc781bfd-577f-4efb-9da6-75cb9fc7d1c2"></script>
 <br>

-Both watches are currently the latest models from both manufacturers and their built in GPS feature, color display and battery life make them an attractive alternative compared to a smartphone with a GPS app - at least if you are frequently tracking your GPS or if you plan to go on remote backcountry trips.
+All watches are currently the latest models from both manufacturers and their built in GPS feature, color display and battery life make them an attractive alternative compared to a smartphone with a GPS app - at least if you are frequently tracking your GPS or if you plan to go on remote backcountry trips.

 In the past I have always used my Suunto Traverse to log my GPS data (see picture below on a [trip in Finnish Lapland](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/)).